Mousa Ali

 Mousa Ali is situated at the tri-point of the Tadjourah Region of Djibouti, the Southern Red Sea Region of Eritrea, and the Afar Region of Ethiopia.

 Geography

-The mountain has two distinct summits, the higher being the south one with an elevation of 2,021 metres The north summit in Ethiopia has an elevation of 1,871 metres.
+The mountain has two distinct summits, the higher being the south one with an elevation of 2,021 metres.
+The north summit in Ethiopia has an elevation of 1,871 metres.
 Both summits are separated by a large caldera, about 1 km (0.71 mi) wide and 1514 metres deep.
 Mousa Ali, in the northern part of the Great Rift Valley region, has Eritrea on its northern flank, Ethiopia on the west, and Djibouti the east and south.
 The Djiboutian town of Dorra is 36 km to the south-southeast, the Ethiopian volcano Manda-Inakir is 22 km to the southwest, and the road from the Ethiopian town of Manda to the Eritrean port of Assab is 19 km to the northwest.

 Wildlife and flora

-The mountain is home to an abundant amount of wildlife, lush vegetation, flowering shrubs and trees and various plants.
+The mountain is home to an abundance of wildlife, lush vegetation, flowering shrubs and trees and various plants.